jennyjimeneza/thought-leadership-analysis/README.md

 - `ThoughtLeadership.Rmd` – R Markdown file for full analysis and visualization
 - (Optional) `data/thought_leadership_survey_mock_data.xlsx` – Mock or anonymized version of the dataset
-- `visuals/` – Folder for charts if you want to export static versions
+- `visuals/` – Folder containing project visuals (PNG format) used in the analysis and for portfolio presentation

 ---